HafizhBaihaqi/dbt_personal_project/README.md

-Welcome to your new dbt project!
+Welcome to Hafizh's dbt project!

+This repository is to store queries using dbt (Data Build Tool) as a reference as to how we write, test, and manage data transformation workflows using BigQuery SQL with dbt as the framework.

 ### Using the starter project